 Vandwelling is the basic term to describe living, traveling and/or sleeping in vehicles.
 There are numerous vandwelling blogs and resources out there.
 The documentary ‘Rubber Tramps‘ is a great profile of vandwellers who have pimped out their rides to the point that they become home.

 For the average person, it’s not necessary to go to those lengths.
 I traveled in a simple conversion van with a couch that folded into a bed.
-I wasn’t a true vandweller since my experience was temporary.
+I wasn’t a true vandweller since my experience was temporary, but I did spend a few months sleeping in my car.

 How do you go to the bathroom in your vehicle?